adindaalifia/adindaalifia/README.md

 - 👋 Hi, I’m @adindaalifia
-- 👀 I’m interested in data analysis and visualization
+- 👀 I’m interested in data analysis and machine learning
-- 🌱 I’m currently learning R and Python
+- 🌱 I’m currently learning R and Python programming
 - 📫 How to reach me in email adindaalifia.yumna@gmail.com